dcasia/mini-program-tailwind/README.md

 3. How does this plugin make tailwind/windi compatible with mini program?

-   Behind the scene it silently replace all unsupported selector names in mini program when you are developing or building your project by lerverging the ability of Webpack, Postcss, WXML parser and Babel etc.
+   Behind the scene it silently replace all unsupported selector names in mini program when you are developing or building your project by leveraging the ability of Webpack, Postcss, WXML parser and Babel etc.